harding/old-docs-history-bitcoin.org/en/developer-guide.md

 output's script, the script Bob creates which will let the next recipient spend this transaction's output, and the amount of millibits to spend to the next recipient.
-In essence, the entire transaction is signed except for the scriptSig, which holds the full public key and the signature itself.
+In essence, the entire transaction is signed except for any scriptSigs, which hold the full public keys and signatures.

-After putting his signature and public key in the scriptSig, Bob transmits the transaction to Bitcoin miners through the peer-to-peer network.
+After putting his signature and public key in the scriptSig, Bob broadcast the transaction to Bitcoin miners through the peer-to-peer network.
 Each peer and miner independently validates the transaction before relaying it further or attempting to include it in a new block of transactions.